awsdocs/amazon-eks-user-guide/doc_source/what-is-eks.md

 **Savings Plans**
 You can reduce your costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of one or three years\.
 For more information, see [Pricing with Savings Plans](https://aws.amazon.com/savingsplans/pricing/)\.

+You can also use a hybrid pricing model.
+For example, you can use Savings Plans to serve your regular traffic and you can scale your node cluster with Spot instances to serve the peak demands.